All organizations use processes to achieve their objectives. As per ISO definition

 Customer Oriented Processes (COP’s):

-These are product realization processe that determine customer requirements (inputs), design, make, deliver and service product (outputs) to customers and determine customer satisfaction.
+These are product realization processes that determine customer requirements (inputs), design, make, deliver and service product (outputs) to customers and determine customer satisfaction.
 These processes generally have the greatest degree of interaction with external customers.
-COP’s includes marketing and sales, design and development, production, shipping, packaging, servicing/ warranty, customer satisfaction etc., whether performed onsite or off-site.
+COP’s includes marketing and sales, design and development, production, shipping, packaging, servicing/ warranty, customer satisfaction, etc., whether performed onsite or off-site.

 Support Oriented Processes (SOP’s) :